zDuts/RenphoGarminSync-CLI/readme.md

 - Generated .fit files

 ## Where is the data stored?
-By default the data is stored in default Documents directory, inside a `GarminRenphoSync` subdirectory.
+By default the data is stored in default Documents directory, inside a `RenphoGarminSync` subdirectory.
 This can be modified by editing `config.json` - Set `UseDefaultCachePath` to `false` and provide the new base path in the `CustomCachePath` field

 ## Does the application automatically detect which measurements were already uploaded to garmin?
 Nope, during the initial run the application will try to sync all the measurements that it can find using Renpho API, the result of that will be reused during any subsequent run to upload only newly found measurements.